Harlock024/Harlock024/README.md

 I’m a software engineering student with a passion for learning new technologies and applying them in real-world projects.
 I started with HTML & CSS in high school, but I quickly became fascinated by the logical aspects of web development and API design.
 I also have a deep interest in operating systems, especially Linux (I use Arch, btw ).
 Always exploring, always learning.

-*   🌍  I'm based in Mexicco
+*   🌍  I'm based in México 🇲🇽
 *   ✉️  You can contact me at [hadith024@gmail.com](mailto:hadith024@gmail.com)
 *   ⚡  The Warning band supporter